-Sewa Bharti food packing centre on his social media, where he explains, ”They pack 2 kg rice, 2 kg dal, 10 kg atta, 1 kg sugar, tea, milk powder, cooking oil and spices into each box, which costs them INR 1,100 wholesale.
+Sewa Bharti food packing center on his social media, where he explains, ”They pack 2 kg rice, 2 kg dal, 10 kg atta, 1 kg sugar, tea, milk powder, cooking oil and spices into each box, which costs them INR 1,100 wholesale.
 Each box should feed a family of six people for a week.
 To organize things, they put ingredients for a hundred boxes on shelves at one end of the hall and the team replenishes it once it is packaged.
-Their production capacity is a thousand boxes a day, but once they get used to the mechanism, shall able to turn out 2,000 boxes.
+Their production capacity is a thousand boxes a day, but once they get used to the mechanism, shall be able to turn out 2,000 boxes.
 The packaging team wears masks and gloves and maintains social distancing.
-Once packaged, the distribution team loads boxes in trucks and distribute it to the needed locations”
+Once packaged, the distribution team loads boxes in trucks and distributes them to the needed locations”

 In Bengaluru, textile brand Angadi thought of making masks on a larger scale.
 The company’s director, K Radharaman, reached out to Karnataka MPs last week and offered to stitch as many as are required in the coming days at no cost.
 “While these aren’t surgical or N95 masks, documented research shows that regular fabric masks have a 79% efficacy, and are meant for non-medical personnel.
 This will allow the right masks to reach the right people.

-Trident Group – They continue to provide their support and finding solutions that can help bring the COVID-19 pandemic to a halt.
+Trident Group – They continue to provide their support and find solutions that can help bring the COVID-19 pandemic to a halt.
 As a crucial step towards ensuring public health and hygiene, they donated portable hand wash basins to the administration of Barnala.
 With one leg pedal to dispense soap and the other to dispense water, this ensures that the public wash their hands without touching the soap.
 Another initiative as medical professionals and soldiers are risking their lives to save our every moment.
-The Trident Group are there to support them with arms and protective gears as they lead from the front.
-They have handed over Tri -Safe PPE kits engineered in-house to the team of physicians at District Hospital Mohali.
+The Trident Group are there to support them with arms and protective gear as they lead from the front.
+They have handed over Tri-Safe PPE kits engineered in-house to the team of physicians at District Hospital Mohali.
 These kits have been consciously produced in correspondence with the finest safety standards for our warriors.

 In collaboration, the Council of Fashion Designers of America and Vogue launched A Common Thread, a fund to help vulnerable designers and their teams weather the sudden shutdown.